Stragari

 Stragari (Страгари) is a rural settlement within the City of Kragujevac.

 Geography

 It is located at 250m above sea level, 30km northwest of Kragujevac and about 120km south of state capital, Belgrade.
-Stragari lies at the confluence of the Srebrnica River intо Jasenica River, on the northeastern side of the Rudnik Mountain (highest peak - Cvijić's peak, 1,132m).
+Stragari lies at the confluence of the Srebrnica River into Jasenica River, on the northeastern side of the Rudnik Mountain (highest peak - Cvijić's peak, 1,132m).

 Stragari is the place of one of the biggest asbestos mines in Europe.